 I urge you to think of menopause symptoms as the canary in the coalmine, warning you that you need to make diet and lifestyle changes to stay healthy long term.
 I prefer a natural approach, but HRT may be exactly what you need to get you back to being able to function as you would like.

 Is menopause really to blame?

 It’s easy to attribute all these changes to menopause but actually it could also be because our bodies are just getting older.
-For example, sadness might come because we’re languishing in the happiness U-curve which bottoms out in our 40s!
-Or we’re fed up with the life we have and relationships that no longer fulfill us and make us irritable.
+For example, sadness might come because we’re languishing in the happiness U-curve which bottoms out at 47, or we’re fed up with the life we have and relationships that no longer fulfill us and make us irritable.

-Or we’ve bought into all the negative narratives about midlife, menopause and getting older as a woman (as I did at 41 which is when I was told I’d gone through early menopause), and that’s causing us to be both anxious and depressed.
-Or we have an overload of unnatural toxic products in our lives that are causing our bodies to be hormonally challenged.
+Maybe we’ve bought into all the negative narratives about midlife, menopause and getting older as a woman (as I did at 41 which is when I was told I’d gone through early menopause), and that’s causing us to be both anxious and depressed.
+We may also have an overload of unnatural toxic products in our lives that are causing our bodies to be hormonally challenged.

-Menopause gets blamed for a lot and it’s not necessarily to blame.
+Menopause gets blamed for a lot and it’s not necessarily at fault.
 Weight gain may speed up around menopause with hormonal changes, but fundamentally it happens because our metabolism slows down as our muscle mass naturally declines with age.
 If we make sure to do weight lifting to maintain our declining muscle mass, we can reverse that trend.

 It’s just that no one talks about menopause, it’s still taboo, we’re not prepared for it, we don’t know how to take better care of ourselves and it can all go on for rather a long time!